appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 5. Pagination (toggle with **Show Pagination**)

-    Toggles visibility of the page cycle buttons, and toggles showing total number of records and pages in the header.
+    Toggles visibility of the page cycle buttons and toggles showing the total number of records and pages in the header.

 ## Pagination

-TODO
+Once the table widget has a set of records to display, it automatically shows as many rows as possible within its height.
+The remainder are placed on subsequent pages, which are navigable via the page buttons in the table header. (**Show Pagination** must be turned on in the table's properties).

+The records are all held in memory regardless of whether they're currently visible on the table's page, so very large query responses and datasets can lead to performance degradation.
+For a strategy to handle paginating large datasets, see [server side pagination](#server-side-pagination).

 ### Server side pagination

-Tables are often required to display large data sets from [queries](/core-concepts/data-access-and-binding/querying-a-database) and [APIs](/core-concepts/connecting-to-data-sources/authentication), but browsers can't always load all the data present in the database.
-Appsmith supports responses of **5 MB** at a time; larger responses result in [this error (5009)](/help-and-support/troubleshooting-guide/query-errors#execution-failed-with-status-5009).
+Tables are often required to display large data sets from [queries](/core-concepts/data-access-and-binding/querying-a-database) and [APIs](/core-concepts/connecting-to-data-sources/authentication), but browsers can't always load all the data present in the database, or might do so very slowly.
+Appsmith supports responses of up to **5 MB** at a time; larger responses result in [this error (5009)](/help-and-support/troubleshooting-guide/query-errors#execution-failed-with-status-5009).

 To paginate the responses and request smaller chunks of data at a time: